 Before undertaking any excavation of a road, footpath, nature strip or unformed road reserve a road opening permit must be obtained from Council.
-This permit can only be obtained in person at the Civic Centre and associated fees must be paid.
+The Application for Road Opening Permit can be found here.
 The permit must be kept on site at all times during the course of the work.
 Applicants will be supplied with a set of guidelines and conditions which must be adhered to during the course of the work.

 These applications require a detailed submission of exactly what is proposed including scale drawings, specifications and review of environmental factors to allow proper assessment of the proposal.
 A similar process to that of a development application is undertaken with notification to surrounding neighbours of the proposal and submissions sought from interested parties.
 The matter is then reported to Council for determination.

-Where such proposals relate to work inside the boundary to be constructed concurrently, the following form must be lodged with the development application for the works inside the boundary.
+Where such proposals relate to work inside the boundary to be constructed concurrently, the Application for Construction Works on Council Property form must be lodged with the development application for the works inside the boundary.